tonethar/IGME-330-Master/notes/text-4.md

 ![screenshot](_images/text-10.png)

 - try typing in new words - you should see the part-of-speech tags appear for the new words.
-Obviously you will need to expand the `POS` dictionary to include all of the show the full names of all of these tags
+Obviously you will need to expand the `POS` dictionary to include all of the full names of these tags
 - to get rid of the unwanted punctuation, add a call to `RiTa.isPunctuation()` for each `item`, and then `continue` if it returns true